Tired of idling in the car pickup line after school?

 This is the typical “Dutch bike.”
 It’s less like a normal two-wheeler and more like a car replacement.

-Box bikes come in two flavors: two-wheelers like the Bullitt, Urban Arrow, or Madsen, and three-wheel cargo trikes like the Bunch Bike or Babboe.
-The tricycle style typically has two wheels in front, with the cargo box balanced between them.
+Box bikes come in two flavors: two-wheelers like the Bullitt, Urban Arrow, or Madsen, and three-wheel cargo trikes like the Bunch Bike.
+The tricycle style typically has two wheels in front, with the passenger area between them.

 Box bikes are great because you can…